Contents

 Authorised Officers must ensure that requests for access to and disclosure of communications data under RIPA and the Regulation of Investigatory Powers (Communication Data) Order 2003, are made through the Council's accredited SPOC.

 Members will review the use of RIPA and set the policy at least once a year.
 They will consider internal reports on the use of the RIPA on a quarterly basis, where RIPA has been used in the preceding quarter, to ensure that it is being used consistently with the Policy and that the Policy remains fit for purpose.
 The Senior Responsible Officer will prepare an annual report which will state the number of authorisations granted and a brief outline of the reasons for the authorisations.
-The report will go to the Scrutiny Committee.
-The Scrutiny Committee will review the Policy annually and refer to Council if there are any concerns.
-Members will not, however, be involved in making decisions on specific authorisations.
+The report will go to the Audit & Governance Committee.
+The Audit & Governance Committee will review the Policy annually, and refer to Council if there are any concerns or substantive amendments.
+Members will not be involved in making decisions on specific authorisations.

 Types of Surveillance